-DMS user access permissions are controlled through user types.
+DMS user access permissions are controlled through several user types.
 These user types have different roles in the DMS as summarized in Table 6-1 below.
 These user types are broken into three high-level categories as follows:

 - System Administrator System administrators manage information at a system-wide level, with access to all user accounts and entity information.
-System administrators can set and modify user access permissions when an entity is unable to do so. - Managing Entity (Administrator, Power User, User) Managing entity users are responsible for managing their entity's site/monitoring data and can independently control access to these data.
+System administrators can set and modify user access permissions when an entity is unable to do so. - Managing Entity (Administrator, Power User, User) Managing entity users are responsible for managing their entity's site/monitoring data, and can independently control access to these data.
 Entity users can view and edit their entity's data and view (but not edit) shared or published data supplied by other entities.
 An entity's site information (i.e., wells, gages, etc.) and associated data may only be edited by system administrators and power users associated with the entity.
-The CBGSA is currently configured as the managing entity for all datasets in the DMS. - Public Public users may view data that are published but may not edit any information.
+The CBGSA is currently configured as the managing entity for all datasets in the DMS. - Public Public users may view data that are published, but may not edit any information.
 Public users may access the DMS using the guest login feature on the DMS login screen (Figure 6-2).

-Table 6-1: Data Management System User Types/Access

-Modules/ System Managing Entity Submodules Administrators Admin Power User User Public Access to all Access to all Access to all Access to all Access to partial Data: Map functionality functionality functionality functionality functionality Access to all Access to all Access to all Access to all Access to partial Data: List functionality functionality functionality functionality functionality Access to all Access to all Access to all Data: Add/Edit functionality functionality functionality Access to all Access to all Access to all Data: Import functionality functionality functionality Access to all Access to all Access to all Access to all Access to partial Query functionality functionality functionality functionality functionality Access to all Admin functionality Access to all Access to all Access to partial Access to partial Access to partial Profile functionality functionality functionality functionality functionality
+Table 6-1: Data Management System User Types/Access Modules/ Submodules System Administrators Public Admin Power User User Data: Map Access to all functionality Access to all functionality Access to all functionality Access to all functionality Access to partial functionality Data: List Access to all functionality Access to all functionality Access to all functionality Access to all functionality Access to partial functionality Data: Add/Edit Access to all functionality Access to all functionality Access to all functionality Data: Import Access to all functionality Access to all functionality Access to all functionality Query Access to all functionality Access to all functionality Access to all functionality Access to all functionality Access to partial functionality Admin Access to all functionality Profile Access to all functionality Access to all functionality Access to partial functionality Access to partial functionality Access to partial functionality